 4. Güell Palace

-Built between 1886-88, it was designed for Eusebi Güell, a prominent industrialist and Gaudí’s greatest patron.
-It was the family’s residence until they moved to Park Güell in 1910.
+Built from 1886 to 1888, Palau Güell was commissioned by Eusebi Güell, a prominent industrialist and Gaudí’s greatest patron.
+The palace served as the Güell family’s residence until their relocation to Park Güell in 1910.

 Practical information for Visiting Palau Güell: